Why is it important to understand learning styles?

 The whole concept of learning styles is not new.

 The Greeks recognised that different people learn in different ways, and over the years we have seen the application of learning categorised so that we can learn in the way that is not only the most convenient and comfortable for us, but also the way that enhances our appreciation of the ideas learned.
-And it has needed to evolve over the years too.
-More and more learning is being conducted on an elearning platform with modern day learners so the way people learn on these systems and the content that we provide for them needs to be thought through to cater for different learning styles.
+It has needed to evolve over the years too.
+More and more learning is being conducted on an elearning platform with modern-day learners so the way people learn on these systems and the content that we provide for them needs to be thought through to cater for different learning styles.

 We need to understand learning styles so that, if we are coaching or mentoring others, we set out our stall in a way that is conducive to the individual(s) and their abilities to absorb information.

 If we get it wrong, it can impact the learner in a detrimental way.

 For example, if we learn by seeing something being carried out and then reflecting on what we have seen, that needs to be implemented by our coach or mentor.